Volumetric Semantically Consistent 3D Panoptic Mapping: CONCLUSIONS

-The proposed incremental 2D-to-3D instance and semantic mapping approach, shown in Fig.~\ref{fig:pipeline}, takes a sequence of RGB-D frames and poses estimated by SLAM pipeline, such as~\cite{campos2021orb}, as input, and goes through a six-step procedure for each RGB-D frame: (i) 2D panoptic-geometric segmentation (Sec.~\ref{section:2d_segmentation}); (ii) 3D superpoint segmentation (\ref{section:super_point}); (iii) superpoint graph construction and update (\ref{section:segment_graph}).
-The next steps run only when corresponding information is queried: (iv) semantic regularization (\ref{section:segment_graph}); (v) instance refinement (\ref{section:instance_refinement}); and (vi) mesh generation as in \cite{Semantic:voxbloxplusplus}.
+The proposed incremental 2D-to-3D instance and semantic mapping approach, illustrated in Fig.\ref{fig:pipeline}, processes a sequence of RGB-D frames alongside poses estimated by a SLAM pipeline \cite{campos2021orb}.
+The procedure encompasses a six-step process for each frame, delineated as follows: (i) 2D panoptic-geometric segmentation, detailed in Sec.~\ref{section:2d_segmentation}; (ii) 3D super-point segmentation, described in Sec.~\ref{section:super_point}; (iii) super-point graph construction and update, elaborated in Sec.~\ref{section:segment_graph}.
+Subsequent steps are executed at the end of the process: (iv) semantic regularization, as discussed in Sec.~\ref{section:segment_graph}; (v) instance refinement, outlined in Sec.~\ref{section:instance_refinement}; and (vi) mesh generation, following the methodology presented in \cite{Semantic:voxbloxplusplus}.

+\textit{Preliminaries.} Here, we define crucial concepts and notation utilized throughout this manuscript: \begin{itemize} \item Panoptic segment $o$: A semantic-instance mask segmented from an RGB image, depicted in Fig.\ref{fig:pipeline} III-A. \item Geometric segment: A convex 3D patch segmented from a depth image, illustrated in Fig.\ref{fig:pipeline} III-A. \item Surface $s$: 3D points derived from a panoptic-geometric segment in an RGB-D frame, as shown in Fig.\ref{fig:pipeline} III-B. \item Super-point $S$: A collection of 3D voxels that represents a whole or part of object instance, labeled as $L_S$, and constructed from frame-wise surfaces $s$ (Fig.\ref{fig:pipeline} III-B). \item Super-point graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$: A graph comprising super-points ${S}$ as nodes and edges that model semantic and spatial relationships, as shown in Fig.~\ref{fig:pipeline} III-C, III-D. \end{itemize}